 - 134 The proposals will lead to the creation of additional residential dwellings to meet forecast population growth and housing need, providing jobs during the construction period and workforce potential thereafter.
 The proposals will also assist in meeting local and national targets in achieving sustainable, economic development. - 135 The proposal is considered to provide a good standard of layout, which complements and works with its surroundings in terms of the existing neighbouring development, land uses and through significant landscaping proposals in securing a robust long term edge of settlement landscape buffer, appropriate in this context.
-Notwithstanding the proposal for 57 units additional to that identified in the LDP site allocation, which was arrived at through a detailed site capacity assessment, there is not considered to be any significant departure from policy in relation to the consideration of all associated LDP policy criteria elements. - 136 Overall, the proposed development is considered competent and compliant with the key principles of the LDP and is recommended for approval, subject to conditional control and an associated legal agreement.
+Whilst the detailed proposals identify 57 units in addition to that referred to in the LDP site allocation, this figure was arrived at through a number of detailed considerations including a site capacity assessment, which was not undertaken at the time of producing the LDP.
+There is not therefore considered to be any significant departure from policy in relation to the consideration of all associated LDP policy criteria elements. - 136 Overall, the proposed development is considered competent and compliant with the key principles of the LDP and is recommended for approval, subject to conditional control and an associated legal agreement.